 Computerbank is a not for profit, volunteer run, community group based in West Melbourne.
 All our computers are installed with the Ubuntu Linux operating system (not Microsoft Windows) and come with cords, a keyboard, a mouse, LCD screen and a user guide.
-Basic training is available on request and subject to availability.
+Basic training is available on request.

-We refurbish donated computers and laptops.
-These low cost computers are for reuse by low income individuals, students and community groups.
+Our computers are refurbish donated computers and laptops and are available for low income individuals, students and community groups.
 To help cover our operating costs, excess desktop and LCD stock is sold at higher prices to people who do not have a concession card.

 Computer Recycling: equipment unable to be reused is recycled.
 Computerbank recycles all e-waste locally and with care for the environment.
 All hard drives are wiped (using DBAN) or destroyed if they no longer work.
 Our work is carried out by volunteers and a small team of casual staff.

 Who is eligible for a low cost computer?

-- Our low cost recycled computers are available for community groups and Australian Commonwealth Concession Card or Health Care Card holders, asylum seekers (referral or card) and students.
+- Our low cost recycled computers are available if you have an Australian Commonwealth Concession Card, a Health Care Card or have a Student Card.

 - Bring your Australian Commonwealth Concession Card, Health Care Card, Student Card or proof of Asylum Seeker status to Computerbank on Friday between 10am-5pm and Saturday between 12.30- 5pm.